 “Education is a social process.
 Education is growth.
 Education is not a preparation for life; education is life itself.” ~ John Dewey

 A self-directed learning center is much more like the real world than traditional schools.
 Multiple peer-reviewed surveys of graduates from Sudbury Valley School has shown that the vast majority are living lives that are congruent with their values.
 In other words, graduates know themselves, know what they want, and know how to get it.
 These adults don’t just settle for a paycheck, they seek out meaning in their work and in their personal lives.
 They are happy and content with the life they create for themselves.
 Self-directed learners are also particularly prepared for a fast-changing world in which self-initiation and lifelong learning is a must.

 Read about our first graduate here, "From Video Game Addict to Software Engineer."

 “We don’t yet know, above all, what the world might be like if children were to grow up without being subjected to humiliation, if parents would respect them and take them seriously as people.” ~ Alice Miller

 Your child may mature and grow in unexpected ways while enrolled in our program.
-That is the beauty of Sudbury schools!
+That is the beauty of self-directed learning!
 As with any other relationship in which one person is changing, the other may have to make adjustments as well.
 You can expect your child to demand more autonomy and respect at home.
 If you are open to making changes in the way that you relate to your child, then your relationship, and your child, will blossom.

 “If I had to make a general rule for living and working with children, it might be this: be wary of saying or doing anything to a child that you would not do to another adult, whose good opinion and affection you valued.” ~ John Holt